 TIP: Price out the tiles you want at Home Depot or Lowe’s and ask a tile store to price match.
 The tiles tend to be better quality at a tile specific store and it never hurts to ask!
 I priced out my tiles that I wanted at Home Depot and then went to the Tile Shop where they price matched and I saved close to $1,000!

-We still have a few tasks to complete in this bathroom, but like most of our other projects, we are 95% there. 🙂 We reused the mirror that was in the old guest bathroom and are planning on framing it out.
+We still have a few tasks to complete in this bathroom, but like most of our other projects, we are 95% there. 🙂 We reused the mirror that was in the old guest bathroom and will build a custom frame around it.
 I am thinking we will distress wood and add a dark stain.
-I am going back and forth on wood or white; I am leaning towards wood to make the bathroom a little less formal and add a rustic touch.
+This will make the bathroom a little less formal and add a rustic touch.

 This bathroom has so much storage and my favorite little touch is that a laundry basket can fit perfectly in the nook.